atom/notebook/README.md

 ctrl-cmd-o
 ```

-> Opens all saved notepads for the current workspace
+> Opens all saved notepads for the current workspace which are not empty (if automatic removal is enabled).
+If automatic removal is disabled, it will open empty notepads as well

 **_Close Notepads_**